 Things to consider

 RISE by Elevate personal loans may be a decent last resort for borrowers unable to secure a loan elsewhere, in most cases borrowers with fair or good credit will be able to find better rates with other lenders.
-RISE Credit personal loan rates range up to 299%, and the interest associated with these loans can add up fast.
+RISE Credit personal loan rates range from 50.00%–299.00%, and the interest associated with these loans can add up fast.
 Also, RISE Credit offers comparatively short-term lengths of 4 to 26 months, so borrowers have less time to pay back the amount they’ve borrowed.
 Loan amounts range from $300 to $5,000, so RISE Credit isn’t a good fit for borrowers who need a larger loan.
 Personal loans from RISE Credit are also only available in 31 states, so you may not qualify depending on your location.

 - High rates